rensorapps/displayover/README.md

 If you're feeling extra generous, then you can buy us a coffee!

 [<img width="200" alt="coffee" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png">](https://www.buymeacoffee.com/rensorapps)

+## Building

+This is set up as an XCode AppKit SwiftUI project.
+It has not been tested for distribution portability, but if you want to build and run it yourself rather than getting it off the Apple App Store, then be our guest!

+Currently the project is licensed under the "Commons Clause" license with Apache 2.0 as the sublicense.
+If you can think of a better license then please let us know why.

 ## Limitations, Issues, and Missing Features